mehulagg/gitlab/doc/user/application_security/dast/index.md

 ##### Django example for on-demand scan

-Here's how you would add a
+Here's how you can add a
 [custom header in Django](https://docs.djangoproject.com/en/2.2/ref/request-response/#setting-header-fields):

 ```python